Gleyber Torres Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.54).
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.55).

-- Tigers pitchers combine to allow 157 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Tigers pitchers combine to give up 160 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

 © 2023 Data Skrive.
 All rights reserved.